JeffersonLab/clara-docs/docs/clas/installation.md

 data analysis to understand how things are designed or (if you are an atheist) evolved.

-## CLARA CLAS12 Run-time Environment (CRE)
+## Clara CLAS12 Run-time Environment (CRE)

-Installation and data processing instructions are presented for the CLARA Java binding.
+Installation and data processing instructions are presented for the Clara Java binding.

-First set the `CLARA_HOME` environmental variable that will point to the directory where the CLARA CLAS12 distribution will be installed (`/UserHome/myClara` or `/UserHome/clas12-v4`).
+First set the `CLARA_HOME` environmental variable that will point to the directory where the Clara CLAS12 distribution will be installed (`/UserHome/myClara` or `/UserHome/clas12-v4`).

 <div class="admonition warning" markdown="1">